 If your organization is assigned to work on a project, you’ll see a pending request and will be able to add it to your workspace.
-You can organize incoming projects into groups for better navigation and user management.
+You can organize incoming projects into groups for easier navigation and user management.

 Read more about User Management.

-Admins will be able to access all the projects within the organization.
-They will be able to accept Vendor invitations, add incoming projects to the organization workspace, set workflows and assign people to the workflow steps.
+Admins have access to all the projects within the organization.
+They can accept vendor invitations, add incoming projects to the organization’s workspace, set up workflows, and assign people to the workflow steps.
 Give people admin access in the User management section.

-Group managers will be able to access and manage the projects within a particular group.
-Project managers will have the same permissions but only within a particular project.
+Group managers can access and manage the projects within a specific group.
+Project managers have the same permissions but only within a specific project.

-To assign Client managers for multiple Client organizations, follow these steps:
+To assign client managers for multiple client organizations, follow these steps: